Firefox Monitor taps Have I Been Pwned? to inform you of data breaches

 Today marks the official launch of Firefox Monitor, a web-based tool that tells you if your email address has been subject to an online data breach.

-Mozilla first announced Firefox Monitor back in June, and in the intervening months the search giant has been testing and refining various designs.
+Mozilla first announced Firefox Monitor back in June, and in the intervening months the internet giant has been testing and refining various designs.

 For the new security-focused tool, Mozilla partnered with Troy Hunt, the renowned security expert behind Have I Been Pwned?
 (HIBP), which is a database of data breaches that allows anyone to discover whether one of their online accounts has been compromised.